List of characters in The Loud House franchise: Lola Loud

-Lola Loud (voiced by Grey DeLisle, portrayed by Ella Allan in A Loud House Christmas and The Really Loud House) is the 6-year-old (7-year-old season 5 onward and The Really Loud House) ninth child of the Loud family and the identical twin sister of her roommate Lana.
+Lola Loud (voiced by Grey DeLisle, portrayed by Ella Allan in A Loud House Christmas, The Really Loud House, and A Really Haunted Loud House) is the 6-year-old (7-year-old from season 5 onward and live-action media) ninth child of the Loud family and the identical twin sister of her roommate Lana.
 The episode "Ties That Bind" reveals that Lola was born two minutes after Lana, making her the younger twin.
 She is named after a pet Dachshund of Savino's.
-Lola is depicted as a "Princess" who plots and schemes to get her way, and becomes maniacal if her siblings or anyone else angers her in any way.
+Lola is depicted as a princess who plots and schemes to get her way and becomes maniacal if her siblings or anyone else angers her in any way.
 She is usually seen wearing a long pink gown, sash, a white pearl necklace and earrings, long pink gloves, pink high heels, and a tiara.
 Lola constantly enters child beauty pageants.
 When her siblings confess to each other things they did, Lola often rats on them, especially Lincoln.
 Underneath her mean-spirited exterior, Lola is shown to be forgiving and affectionate and admits to herself that she is a "crazy pants" sometimes.
-There is a running gag that comedically exaggerates Lola's strength when she gets angry, as when she single-handedly subdues her oldest sister Lori.
+There is a running gag that comedically exaggerates Lola's strength when she is angered, as when she single-handedly subdues her oldest sister Lori.
 Both she and Lana use a pink jeep as their mode of transportation around Royal Woods.
 Lola is in 1st grade at Royal Woods Elementary School for the first four seasons and attends school with Lincoln, Lucy, Lana, and Lisa.
 In "Schooled!", Lola attends 2nd grade with her sisters Lucy, Lana, and Lisa.
+Rita's episode of Listen Out Loud and the episode "Candy Crushed" reveals that Lola has a strong sweet tooth.
+She loves dogs and cats.